Disclosure: This post is sponsored by Everpro Gray Away. All of the thoughts and opinions are mine alone.

 Do you have gray hair?
 I know, none of us like to talk about it.
 It’s embarrassing.
 The thing is graying hair is natural and for some genetics dictates when you’ll go gray and it can be before your dirty 30 celebrations.
 Gray hair does not discriminate.

 I have several friends who’ve decided they were just going to let their hair go naturally into that gray night.
 Not me.
 I hate to admit it but I’m a little vain.
 And what’s wrong with caring about what you look like anyway?
 Nothing!
+If you’re like me, you can get a balayage fort lauderdale treatment to get rid of your gray hair.

 My husband’s hair is doing the salt and pepper thing and it looks good, to me.
 I think he looks distinguished.
 Of course, our daughters are begging him to dye it because they said it makes him look old.
 I say whatever makes him happy.